percona/everest-doc/docs/use/database_view.md

 ## Backups

-The **Backups** tab displays the details of backups taken for that database, including the date and time of the backup.
+The **Backups** tab lists all the backups created for the database.
+This includes the exact date and time when each backup was taken, providing you with a clear overview of the backup history for the database.

 ![!image](../images/database_backups.png)

+Using the backups that you have created, you can:
+{.power-number}

+1. Restore the backup to this datbase.

+    a.
+To restore this database, click the ellipsis (...) menu next to the database, then click **Restore to this DB**.
+The **Restore Database** pop-up opens.

+    b.
+Select the method that you want to use to restore this database.
+You can either choose **From a backup** or From a Point-in-time (PITR).

+    c.
+Select either the backup from the dropdown or the point in time based on the option chosen in the previous step.

+    d.
+Click **Restore**.

+- Create a new database from this backup.

+This tab also lists all the active

 ## Restores